solidarychain/solidarychain-development-events/NOTES.md

-remove this this gives me the problem
+remove this this gives me the problem, this is dangle in nodes 1 2 3 4 5 6
 3node2channel
 5node2channel